-While the above literature review has laid the basic foundation for understanding the development of MA schemes in each generation of cellular networks, the power domain multiplexing based NOMA philosophy is far from being fully understood.
-There are some short magazine papers [16], [23], [43], [44] and surveys [45], [46] in the literature that introduce
+While the above literature review has laid the basic foundation for understanding the development of MA schemes in each generation of cellular networks, the power domain multiplexing-based NOMA philosophy is far from being fully understood.
+There are some short magazine papers [16], [23], [43], [44] and surveys [45], [46] in the literature that introduce NOMA, but their focus is different from our work.
+More particularly, Dai et al. introduced some concepts of the existing NOMA techniques and identified some challenges and future research opportunities [16] both for power-domain and code-domain NOMA.
+A magazine paper on powerdomain NOMA was presented by Ding et al. [23], with

-1Note that apart from the code-and power-domain, the spatial-domain can also be regarded as another domain for supporting multiple users within the same RB, which is achieved by exploiting the specific "spatial signature" constituted by the channel impulse responses (CIRs) of the users for distinguishing them [3], [10].
-A representative MA technique is space division multiple access (SDMA) [17].
+1 Note that apart from the code and power domain, the spatial domain can also be regarded as another domain for supporting multiple users within the same RB, which is achieved by exploiting the specific "spatial signature" constituted by the channel impulse responses (CIRs) of the users for distinguishing them [3], [10].
+A representative MA technique is space-division multiple access (SDMA) [17].